-Changes to our management and strategic business plan may cause uncertainty regarding the future of our business, and may adversely impact employee hiring and retention, our stock price, and our revenue, operating results, and financial condition.
+Changes to our strategic business plan may cause uncertainty regarding the future of our business, and may adversely impact employee hiring and retention, our stock price, and our revenue, operating results, and financial condition.

 We commenced corporate restructuring plans in November 2013 and July 2015 that resulted in significant reductions in our workforce.
+In 2016, we initiated a business strategy review with an outside advisor.
 These changes, and the potential for additional changes to our management, organizational structure and strategic business plan, may cause speculation and uncertainty regarding our future business strategy and direction.
 These changes may cause or result in:

-- $\cdot$ disruption of our business or distraction of our employees and management; - $\cdot$ difficulty in recruiting, hiring, motivating and retaining talented and skilled personnel; - stock price volatility; and

-· difficulty in negotiating, maintaining or consummating business or strategic relationships or transactions.
+- · disruption of our business or distraction of our employees and management; - · difficulty in recruiting, hiring, motivating and retaining talented and skilled personnel; - · stock price volatility; and - · difficulty in negotiating, maintaining or consummating business or strategic relationships or transactions.